 In the month of May, CakePHP team came up with the launch of the CakePHP3.
-Now with Cake development team considering version 3 to be a game changer, its release has certainly made many faces grin.
+Now with the Cake development team considering version 3 to be a game-changer, its release has certainly made many faces grin.
 Here we discuss how CakePHP 3 will turn to be an effective modern framework for PHP development.

 A Brief History

 Nowadays with PHP development, you come across various options.
-Over the time PHP has matured and this way it welcomed many PHP Frameworks that offers developers many choices.
+Over time PHP has matured and this way it welcomed many PHP Frameworks that offer developers many choices.
 However, had it always been this way?

 Its popularity can be accessed from the fact that it ranked in the top 4 most prominent PHP projects on GitHUB, with over 130,000 projects with around 18,000 members in the CakePHP Google Group with 32,000 topics.
 There were 270 contributors to the code with 320 contributors to the documentation and hence proved that CakePHP was immensely prominent.

 So here we endeavored to explore what’s with version 3 of the framework that’s now available.
 It will certainly lead in the PHP world and proves to be a major contender among today’s varied landscape of PHP frameworks.